google-deepmind/android_env/docs/example_tasks.md

 events.
-Most often this means receiving the description of an accessibility event in string format, such as `A button was pressed.` or `A menu was opened.` etc. The two specific tasks provided here associate rewards with opening the "History" menu in the Calendar app, and setting and resetting a timer in the Clock app, but any goal can be provided in a similar manner if it can be associated with an accessibility event.
+Most often this means receiving the description of an accessibility event in string format, such as `A button was pressed.` or `A menu was opened.` etc. The two specific tasks provided here associate rewards with opening the "History" menu in the Calculator app, and setting and resetting a timer in the Clock app, but any goal can be provided in a similar manner if it can be associated with an accessibility event.